hc2twv/PrbAndres/nifi-ngsi/doc/cygnus-ngsi/quick_start_guide.md

 ## Scenario
 The scenario presented in this guide is composed by two containers.
 One for running Cygnus and another for running MYSQL.

 ![start-scenario](./images/scenario.png)

 ## <a name="section1"></a>Before starting

-The aim of this document is providing an easy guide to setup FIWARE Cygnus and other containers for storing context data:
+The aim of this document is providing an easy guide to setup FIWARE Cygnus and other containers for storing context data.
 In this guide we will run a basic example of Cygnus for storing NGSIv2 events to MySQL.

 Obviously, you will need docker and docker-compose installed and running in you machine.
 Please, check [this](https://docs.docker.com/linux/started/) official start guide.